mrzjy/GenshinDialog/README.md

    - avatar.json: the parsed avatar information and descriptions

-3. Run extract_dialogs.py.
+3. (Maybe deprecated) Run extract_dialogs.py.
 This process results in 2 output files in "extracted_dialog" folder:

    - dialog.jsonl: the parsed Genshin dialogues
    - raw_dialog.jsonl: the raw Genshin dialogues (you can restore different dialogue branches yourself)